aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 }
 ```

-- Specify the permissions using the `Security.Permissions` property
+- Specify the permissions using the `Security.Permissions` property.

 With these password and permissions settings, the PDF document will be secured and users will need to provide the correct passwords to access and use the document.